Customer Lifecycle Management: What It Is and its Stages Explained

 We all need customers to run our business.
 That’s the ultimate truth.
 However, it’s essential to recognize that, on average, a successful business still loses 15% to 20% of its customers annually (source).
-It is better to prioritize creating a long-lasting customer relationship rather than solely focusing on short-term transactions.
+This is why the customer lifecycle is so important.
+Prioritizing customer lifecycle management (CLM) helps create long-lasting relationships instead of focusing solely on short-term transactions.

 What is a customer lifecycle?